 In desperation, we drag the mattress down to the beach edge.
 The wind keeps the mosquitoes away and we have a beautiful cool sleep under the stars.
 We wake in the morning and there are dingo footprints all around our mattress.
 Unknown to us they’ve come and checked us out through the night…

 We drive the inland sandy track through the Northern Scenic Drive past pink bloodwood, banksia flowering with yellow spikey flowers, scribbly and blue gum trees to our last camp on the more remote west coast of the island at Woralie creek.

 We pitch our tent right on the beach and it feels like a deserted island as no one else is here.
 The west coast is one of the best parts of our Fraser Island camping trip.
 The blue ocean glistens, the powdery white sand is scattered with seashells and the sunsets are romantic.
 There are no amenities, but the creek is fresh water and sparkly clean for swimming.

 The only company we have is a dingo.
 We see many dingo footprints in the sand and hear them howling in the bush at night but only one comes close to our camp.
 While camping on Fraser Island we are lucky that not only do we see the dingoes, but we also witness them socialising and interacting with each other.
 Fraser Island wouldn’t have the same attraction and charm without them.
 We hope many other people get to see this vanishing icon in the future.

 Fraser Island is one of our favourite places in Australia.
-The sandy beaches, tropical rainforests, translucent lakes, wild dingoes, epic sunrises and sunsets – this Island of contrasts is one of the world’s natural wonders.
+The raw beauty, sandy beaches, tropical rainforests, translucent lakes, wild dingoes, epic sunrises and sunsets – this Island of contrasts is one of the world’s natural wonders.

 Fraser Island Dingoes